yosbelms/cor/docs/documentation.md

 # Documentation

 This is a reference manual for the Cor programming language.
-It will guide you inside all language aspects and concepts, including experimental features to be added in future releases.
+It will guide you inside language aspects and concepts, including experimental features to be added in future releases.

 Cor is a language designed with web development in mind.
 Programs are constructed from packages and modules, whose properties allow management of dependencies.